markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Your company has an e isting GCP organization with hundreds of projects and a billing account.
+### Your company has an existing GCP organization with hundreds of projects and a billing account.
 Your company recently acquired another company that also has hundreds of projects and its own billing account.
 You would like to consolidate all GCP costs of both GCP organizations onto a single invoice.
 You would like to consolidate all costs as of tomorrow.
 What should you do?

 - [ ] Link the acquired company's projects to your company's billing account.
-- [ ] Configure the acquired company's billing account and your company's billing account to e port the billing data into the same BigQuery dataset.
+- [ ] Configure the acquired company's billing account and your company's billing account to export the billing data into the same BigQuery dataset.
 - [ ] Migrate the acquired company's projects into your company's GCP organization.
 Link the migrated projects to your company's billing account.
 - [ ] Create a new GCP organization and a new billing account.
 Migrate the acquired company's projects and your company's projects into the new GCP organization and link the projects to the new billing account.